lfurtkevicova/gislab-my-notes/docs/terms.rst

    Domain name system workflow [#dns]_

+*Gateway*
+   it is an IP address of the device that machine looks to for access to the Internet, usually, it is the router’s IP address

 *GIS.lab node*
    GIS.lab client environment which runs on client machine

 *GIS.lab master*
    GIS.lab server environment which runs as virtualized system on host machine

+*GUI*
+   *Graphical User Interface*

 *hardware virtualization*
    refers to the creation of a virtual machine that acts like a real computer